briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

 60 seconds of silence

-The last 6 minutes of the show are the hosts trying to come up with episode title. <q class="archivist inline">Should have gone with "Quantum Leap of Faith" or "God's Excellent Adventure".</q>
+The last 6 minutes of the show are the hosts trying to come up with episode title. {% arc %}Should have gone with "Quantum Leap of Faith" or "God's Excellent Adventure".{% endarc %}

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/04/episode-49-the-time-traveler-strife/#t=1:18:39">1:18:39</a>